GuillemPejo/AndroidPalette/README.md

 # AndroidPalette
-Learning and using the the Palette class to extract colors from an image
+Learning and using the Palette class to extract colors from an image